Taqib/S3_With_TF/READEME.md

 **Key Components of an S3 Bucket:

 --Bucket Name: A unique name for the bucket.

 --Region: The AWS region where the bucket is created.

 --Access Control List (ACL): Permissions for the bucket (e.g., private, public-read).

+**S3 Bucket Versioning:

+Versioning in S3 allows you to keep multiple versions of an object in the same bucket.
+Versioning can help you recover from both unintended user actions and application failures.

+**Key Features of S3 Bucket Versioning:

+--Enabled: All versions of objects are stored.
+--Suspended: Stops accruing new versions, but existing versions remain.